faizaanwani1/Trader-behavior-insights/README.md

 ## Usage

-1. Ensure you have the required datasets (`historical_data.csv`, `fear_greed_index.csv`, `Task 5 Equality Table.xlsx`) in the same directory as the notebook or provide the correct paths.
+1. Ensure you have the required datasets (`historical_data.csv`, `fear_greed_index.csv`) in the same directory as the notebook or provide the correct paths.
 2. Run the notebook cells sequentially.

 The notebook will output information during the exploration and cleaning phases and display the generated visualizations at the end.